nickesc/projectStarfish/README.md

 ### About

-The game is loosely based on the starfish story:
+The game is loosely based on the classic 'Starfish Story':

 > One day, an old man was walking along the beach when he saw a child bend down, pick up a starfish and throw it into the sea.
 >